Crafting Query Parameters in Python

 Example 1:

-Explanation: The dictionary is converted into a query string.
-Spaces are replaced by '+'.
+Explanation: The dictionary is converted to a query string with each key-value pair separated by '&'.
+Spaces in "John Doe" are encoded as '+'.

 Example 2: